Asparagus and lettuce: a French poem for Lanniron castle

 "Que Lanniron me plaît !
 Et que ses avenues, Pour leur rare beauté, méritent d'être vues : c'est l'ouvrage achevé d'un illustre Prélat, De qui ce lieu charmant emprunte son éclat : Tout y brille par lui, puisque par sa présence, Qui sert à ses jardins d'une douce influence, On voit naître les fleurs, on voit mûrir les fruits..."

-It’s nice, because with this poem we can imagine Lanniron in the 17th century… He described « le charmant château, Où rien n'est de plus propre, où rien n'est de plus beau », “the pretty castle, where nothing is too beautiful”.
+It’s nice because we can imagine Lanniron in the 17th century… He described « le charmant château, Où rien n'est de plus propre, où rien n'est de plus beau », “the pretty castle, where nothing is too beautiful”.

 White nectarine and salsify